Stanley Baldwin

 Baldwin narrowly lost the 1929 general election and his continued leadership of the party was subject to extensive criticism by press barons Lord Rothermere and Lord Beaverbrook.
 In 1931, with the onset of the Great Depression, Labour Prime Minister Ramsay MacDonald formed a National Government, most of whose ministers were Conservatives, which won an enormous majority at the 1931 general election.
 As Lord President of the Council and one of four Conservatives among the small ten-member Cabinet, Baldwin took over many of the Prime Minister's duties when MacDonald's health deteriorated.
 This government saw an Act delivering increased self-government for India, a measure opposed by Churchill and by many rank-and-file Conservatives.
-The Statute of Westminster 1931 gave Dominion status to Canada, Australia, New Zealand, and South Africa, while taking the first step towards the Commonwealth of Nations.
+The Statute of Westminster 1931 gave Dominion status to Canada, Australia, Newfoundland, New Zealand, and South Africa, while taking the first step towards the Commonwealth of Nations.
 As party leader, Baldwin made many striking innovations, such as clever use of radio and film, that made him highly visible to the public and strengthened Conservative appeal.

 In 1935, Baldwin replaced MacDonald as prime minister and won the 1935 general election with another large majority.
 During this time, he oversaw the beginning of British rearmament and the abdication of King Edward VIII.
 Baldwin's third government saw a number of crises in foreign affairs, including the public uproar over the Hoare–Laval Pact, the remilitarisation of the Rhineland, and the outbreak of the Spanish Civil War.
 Baldwin stepped down on 28 May 1937 and was succeeded by Neville Chamberlain.

 Historical retrospection and analysis of Baldwin's political career have been complex.
 During his tenure, Baldwin was regarded as a popular and successful prime minister, but for the final decade of his life and for many years afterwards he was vilified for having presided over high unemployment in the 1930s and as one of those who appeased Adolf Hitler and supposedly failed to rearm sufficiently to prepare for the Second World War.
 Baldwin has been widely praised for forcing and expediting the abdication of Edward VIII.
 Today, modern scholars generally rank him in the upper half of British prime ministers.